marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/sh-function-attributes.rst

 .. index:: trap_exit function attribute, SH

-.. gcc-attr:: trap_exit
+.. sh-fn-attr:: trap_exit

-  Use this attribute on the SH for an :gcc-attr:`interrupt_handler` to return using ``trapa`` instead of ``rte``.
+  Use this attribute on the SH for an :sh-fn-attr:`interrupt_handler` to return using ``trapa`` instead of ``rte``.
 This attribute expects an integer argument specifying the trap number to be used.

 .. index:: trapa_handler function attribute, SH

-.. gcc-attr:: trapa_handler
+.. sh-fn-attr:: trapa_handler

-  On SH targets this function attribute is similar to :gcc-attr:`interrupt_handler` but it does not save and restore all registers.
+  On SH targets this function attribute is similar to :sh-fn-attr:`interrupt_handler` but it does not save and restore all registers.